 |

-The skeletons of two burnt-out S.82s with German markings and equipment were found at Avignon.
+The burnt-out skeletons of two S.82s with German markings and equipment were found at Avignon.

 continued on next page...